Christopher-Patrick-Gorman/Chris_Gorman_Capstone/README.md

 ## How to Run

+## Configuration / Secrets

+This project requires API and database credentials that are not included in the repository.

+Credentials are stored locally in JSON files (ignored by git) and loaded at runtime.
+Example files (not committed):

+- `TripleSeat_API/API_Key.json`
+- `TripleSeat_API/API_Secret.json`
+- `TripleSeat_API/SnowFlakeUser.json`
+- `TripleSeat_API/SnowFlakePass.json`
+- `TripleSeat_API/SnowFlakeAccount.json`

+> Note: These files are excluded via `.gitignore` to prevent committing secrets.

 1. Configure environment variables
 2. Execute ETL scripts
 3. Data loads into Snowflake or MySQL depending on configuration